Time Series Classification by Class-Specific Mahalanobis Distance Measures: Computing Mahalanobis distance measures for time series classification

-As a rule of thumb, the covariance matrix becomes singular when the number of instances is smaller or about the same as the number of attributes.
-This is a common problem with time series: whereas individual time series might have thousands of samples, there may only be a few labeled time series in each class.
+The covariance matrix may be singular when the number of instances ($N$) is smaller or about the same as the number of data points ($n$) in the time series.
+This is a common problem with time series: whereas individual time series might have thousands of data points, there may only be a few labeled time series in each class.